daroczig/pander/README.md

 pander
 ======

-An R pandoc writer (moved to Rapporter GH account)
+This repository was moved to our [Rapporter GH account](https://github.com/Rapporter/pander)